the-mad-statter/wudap/README.md

 ## Overview

-The R package `wudap` is a simplistic LDAP client for Washington University.
+The R package `wudap` is an LDAP Client in R for Washington University in Saint Louis

 <br />